You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Salt Substitutes?

 Salt substitutes are products designed to reduce sodium intake while maintaining flavor.
 They often contain potassium chloride, calcium chloride, or other minerals that mimic the taste of salt.
-Salt substitutes are commonly used by individuals with high blood pressure, heart disease, or those who are advised to limit their sodium intake.
+Salt substitutes are commonly used by individuals with high blood pressure, heart disease, or those who are advised to reduce their sodium intake.

-Should You Consult Your Doctor?
+Why Consult Your Doctor?

 Expert Insights